fregio1

 3. Consort crowns - crowns worn by Queens consort; these are however not signifying any power vested in her, just of protocollary rank that is, constitutionally, just a courtesy

 4. Similar headgear, worn by nobility and other high ranking people below the ruler, is in English called a coronet.
-However in many languages the same word is used, e.g. French couronne, Italian corona, German Krone, Dutch kroon
+However in many languages the same word is used, e.g. French couronne, Italian corona, German Krone, Dutch kroon, or people of special distinction

-In Classical antiquity the crown (corona) that was sometimes awarded to people other than rulers, such as triumphal military generals or athletes, was actually a wreath or chaplet, or ribbonlike diadem.
+In Classical antiquity the crown (corona) that was sometimes awarded to people other than rulers, such as triumphal military generals or athletes.

 I remember that there was an incredibly huge number of people waiting to access it - I had to queue for more than four hours!
 But I was determined to see the jewels.